The new high school curriculum: an opportunity to address bioethics

 How can we transfer these questions to the baccalaureate classroom?
 Which ethical principles can be addressed in each of the thematic blocks?
-We will discuss this with a specialist in bioethics, a doctor, a researcher, a scientific communicator and a teacher.
+We discussed this with a specialist in bioethics, a doctor, a researcher, a scientific communicator and a teacher.

 With the participation of:

 Núria Terribas, jurist, specializing in bioethics.
 Director of the Víctor Grífols i Lucas Foundation and of the UVic–UCC Chair of Bioethics.